brettdewoody/reading-list/README.md

 ## Making the Reading List Public

-If using Github, we can take advantage of [Github Pages](https://pages.github.com/) to display the reading list on a public site.
+If using Github, we can take advantage of [Github Pages](https://pages.github.com/) to make the reading list publicly available.

 To enable the public reading list, go to your repo on Github, then Settings, and scroll to 'Github Pages'.
 Select the `master` branch, and a theme if desired.
 Your reading list, the `index.md` file, will now be available at https://[YOUR-GITHUB-USERNAME].github.io/[REPO-NAME]/